-We present here a collection of 1H- and 13C-detected protein 2D and 3D spectra with SAFR and show the effect of the correction of the field drift.
-We focus on the non-linear time dependence of the magnetic field.
-Although strong non-linearities were encountered in the natural drift of the 1.2 GHz magnet several months after its installation (Fig. S10 in the Supplement), the drift at later stages when SAFR was developed showed mostly linear trends during reasonably long experiments.
-Nevertheless, SAFR is valuable in connection with additional perturbations usually arising, e. g. sample change in probeheads that need to be removed, probehead change, sample-temperature changes, the refill of cryogenic liquids for the magnet, or environmental
+We present here a collection of H- and C-detected protein 2D and 3D spectra with SAFR and show the effect of the correction of the field drift.
+We focus on the nonlinear time dependence of the magnetic field.
+Although strong non-linearities were encountered in the natural drift of the 1.2 GHz magnet several months after its installation (Fig. S10), the drift at later stages when SAFR was developed showed mostly linear trends during reasonably long experiments.
+Nevertheless, SAFR is valuable in connection with additional perturbations usually arising, e.g., sample change in probe heads that need to be removed, probe head change, sample-temperature changes, the refill of cryogenic liquids for the magnet, or environmental magnetic field changes (possibly coming from other devices in the proximity of the magnet).
+Even though parts of these field changes can be reduced by other means, such as a bore-temperature control system, it would require dedicated hardware that can be expensive or unavailable and imperfect; SAFR offers a software solution that is independent of the source and time course of the perturbations because it uses the information obtained directly from the sample space.
+In addition, we demonstrate the performance of SAFR during intentionally introduced strong field changes by manipulations with the $Z^0$ shim current, which serve as a proof of concept of the new method and its general applicability.

-- 215 magnetic field changes (possibly coming from other devices in the proximity of the magnet).
-Even though parts of these field changes can be reduced by other means, such as a bore-temperature control system, it would require dedicated hardware that can be expensive or unavailable and imperfect; SAFR offers a software solution that is independent of the source and time-course of the perturbations because it uses the information obtained directly from the sample space.
-In addition, we demonstrate the performance of SAFR during intentionally introduced strong field changes by manipulations with the Z0 shim current, which serve as a proof of concept of the new method and its general applicability. - 4.1 Compensation of thermal effects
+4.1 Compensation of thermal effects

-Sample cooling is needed to compensate for the temperature rises by friction during fast-MAS experiments and a temperature of the input gas as low as 240 K is needed.
-Even after reaching an equilibrium within the sample, which can be monitored by the 1H chemical shifts of H2O in biological samples (Böckmann et al., 2009; Gottlieb et al., 1997), it can take hours until the body of the probehead and the shim cylinder, as well as the magnet bore, reach their thermal equilibrium temperatures without a system that maintains the temperature of these parts (Malär et al., 2021).
+Sample cooling is needed to compensate for the temperature rises by friction during fast-MAS experiments, and a temperature of the input gas as low as 240 K is needed.
+Even after reaching an equilibrium within the sample, which can be monitored by the H chemical shifts of $H_2O$ in biological samples (Böckmann et al., 2009; Gottlieb et al., 1997), it can take hours until the body of the probe head and the shim cylinder, as well as the magnet bore, reach their thermal equilibrium temperatures without a system that maintains the temperature of these parts (Malär et al., 2021).
 A similar effect occurs when a change in the sample temperature is required.
 Due to the temperature dependence of the magnetic susceptibility and the thermal expansion of the materials used, these cooling or heating processes are inevitably connected with a drift of the magnetic field.
 Again, the equilibration can take hours without a magnet-bore heater system (Malär et al., 2021).

-- 230 As an example, we measured a 2D SAFR-hNH spectrum of the per-deuterated PYRIN-domain of apoptosis-associated speck-like protein (Sborgi et al., 2015; Ravotti et al., 2016), dASC, 91 residues, shortly after cooling of the incoming nitrogen gas from 280 K to 240 K had started.
-The bore-temperature control system, present and functional on the setup used, was disabled during this procedure.
+As an example, we measured a 2D SAFR-hNH spectrum of the per-deuterated PYRIN-domain of apoptosis-associated speck-like protein (Sborgi et al., 2015; Ravotti et al., 2016), dASC, 91 residues, shortly after cooling of the incoming nitrogen gas from 280 to 240K had started.
+The boretemperature control system, present and functional on the setup used, was disabled during this procedure.
 SAFR with a 0.5° flip angle was used to determine the resonance frequency of water in the sample.
-The signal of SAFR is strong enough after a 0.5° pulse and shows that only a negligible part of the protein amide magnetization is - excited (see Fig. 3 for a comparison of SAFR and spin-echo 1D 1H spectra).
+The signal of SAFR is strong enough after a $0.5^{\circ}$ pulse and shows that only a negligible part of the protein amide magnetization is excited (see Fig. 3 for a comparison of SAFR and spin-echo 1D H spectra).
 The correction of the field drift of more than 0.1 ppm clearly improves spectral resolution in both dimensions (Fig. 4).
 Triangular line shapes that are present in the uncorrected spectrum acquired during the unstable conditions are eliminated and the spectral resolution is enhanced.
-After the correction, the differences to control spectra recorded under constant field (7 and 20 hours later, when the hardware components have reached their thermal equilibrium) are insignificant and in the same range as between each of the two control experiments - 240 performed (Fig. S11 in the Supplement).
-In this way, employing SAFR to compensate the temperature instabilities allows shortening the delay needed, after setup of the spectrometer or a sample change, before a high-quality spectrum can be acquired, without the requirement of additional hardware equipment such as a magnet-bore temperature control system.
-Compared to the linear drift correction, no assumptions on the linearity of the time-dependence of the magnetic field are necessary.
+After the correction, the differences to control spectra recorded under con-